Llanelian Road

 Llanelian Road hosted two games in the 2008 semi-professional Four Nations Tournament with England facing Gibraltar and Scotland Semi-Pro during May of that year.

 Over 2,000 fans were in attendance when Colwyn Bay F.C. beat FC United 1–0 in the 2010–11 season Northern Premier League Premier Division final to earn promotion to the Conference North.

 The club's promotion to the Conference North in 2011 also resulted in the club having to make improvements or face relegation.
 The club were linked with a return to Eirias Stadium because of Conference ground regulations and then manager Dave Challinor was impressed with the facilities but the club remained at Llanelian Road.
 Major changes saw a new covered stand built over the Llanelian Road terrace, seating 500 and including press facilities and hospitality boxes with new floodlights erected.

 In September 2022 the club submitted plans for a new 1.000 seater stand to replace two covered terraced stands on the west side of the ground as well as additional parking.
 Permission was granted by Conwy County Borough Council in October 2022.
+Work on the new stand commenced in January 2023.

 Colwyn Bay F.C. previously played on three different grounds at Eirias Park during their history.
 The first pitch in the park was located on land that his now occupied by Eirias High School and later they moved to a pitch where they remained until the early 1980s, when the land was required to dump soil following construction of the A55.
 The Arena was a temporary home during the early 1980s prior to the club's move to Llanelian Road in 1984.

-Under a current sponsorship deal the ground is also known as the 4 Crosses Arena and was also previously known as The Red Lion Foods Stadium.
+Under a current sponsorship deal the commenced on 1 June 2025 the ground is also known as the Blue Turtle Arena, and was also previously known as the 4 Crosses Arena and before that the Red Lion Foods Stadium.